Avlye/nlw2-proffy/README.md

 ## 1. What's Is Proffy?

-📖 Proffy it's a plataform for connection teachers and students around the world.
+📖 Proffy is a plataform for connection teachers and students around the world.

 **You deserve the best of education, connect with the best teachers in each subject.**